My senior always says to me that “read the section as it is, understand as it is and express the section as it is”.

 “(2) Any person conducting the prosecution may do so personally or by a pleader”.

-If we read the sequence of provisions listed under CHAPTER XXIV – GENERAL PROVISIONS AS TO INQUIRIES AND TRIALS, we can classify that section 301 Cr.P.C explains ‘only’ the appearance of the Public Prosecutor, Assistant Prosecutor or Assisting the prosecution who are in-charge of a case initiated under the police report before any court (which includes Sessions and High Court).
-This means, the draftsmen wanted the readers to understand that their intention was to draft about the police case first and by whom it shall be conducted and assisted.
+If we read the sequence of provisions listed under Chapter XXIV [General provisions as to inquiries and trial], we can classify that, section 301 Cr.P.C explains ‘only’ the appearance of the Public Prosecutor, Assistant Prosecutor or Assisting the prosecution who is in-charge of a case initiated under the police report before any court (which includes Sessions and High Court).
+This means, the draftsmen wanted the readers to understand that they intended to draft about the police case first and by whom it shall be conducted and assisted.

-If we envisage section 302(1) Cr.P.C, it obviously empowers the concerned Magistrate to grant permission to conduct the prosecution by ‘any person’.
+If we envisage section 302(1) Cr.P.C, it empowers the concerned Magistrate to grant permission to conduct the prosecution by ‘any person’.
 The term ‘any person’ here includes the police officer who is in the rank of Inspector and above.
-But, Advocate General, Government Advocate, Public Prosecutor, Assistant Public Prosecutor are not necessary to conduct the prosecution with such permission of the Magistrate.
-However, the proviso to section 302(1) Cr.P.C bars the Magistrate to grant permission to the Police Officer who has taken part in the investigation to conduct the prosecution by himself.
+Here, the Advocate General, Government Advocate, Public Prosecutor, and Assistant Public Prosecutor are not necessary to conduct the prosecution with such permission of the Magistrate.
+However, the proviso to section 302(1) Cr.P.C bars the Magistrate from granting permission to the Police Officer who has taken part in the investigation to conduct the prosecution by himself.

-Now, if section 302(1) Cr.P.C itself clarified who can conduct the prosecution in police case, then how come it is possible for a private person could conduct the case in the place of Public Prosecutor?
+Now, if section 302(1) Cr.P.C itself clarified who can conduct the prosecution in police cases, then how come it is possible for a private person could conduct the case in the place of a Public Prosecutor?

 Judgments relating to this article.